Woman traveler using smartphone with Airalo eSIM in a European city

 Three years into using Airalo, and after writing this Airalo review, my overall experience has been solidly positive.

 Fortunately, the support was actually helpful.
-I got a fast response, clear instructions, and my issue resolved.
-That level of customer service is important to me.
+I got a fast response, clear instructions, and my issue was resolved.
+That level of customer service is important.
 There’s nothing worse than being in a foreign city with a data problem and a chatbot that sends you in circles.

-My most recent trip was two weeks in Thailand.
+During my recent three-week trip in Thailand.
 I didn’t experience a single issue.
 The eSIM connected seamlessly, I topped up twice without any drama, and I spent exactly zero minutes worrying about data.
 That’s the goal.

-I’m heading back to Europe soon and will be using Airalo for both.
-At this point it’s simply part of how I travel.
+I’m traveling to Europe twice in the coming months and will be using Airalo for both.
+It’s simply part of how I travel.

 eSIM Pros and Cons